jch254/scope-lex-handler/infrastructure/README.md

 # Deployment/Infrastructure

-Muzo-fulfillment-handler is a Lambda function built, tested and deployed to AWS by CodePipeline and Codebuild.
+Scope-lex-handler is a Lambda function built, tested and deployed to AWS by CodePipeline and Codebuild.

 ---